Koffi Olomide: 1990–1994: from Les prisonniers dorment to Magie

 On 1 June 1992, Koffi released Quartier Latin's debut studio album, Pas de faux pas, through SonoDisc.
 To support the record, Koffi embarked on a continent-wide tour and was subsequently invited to perform at Gabon's Palais du bord de mer by President Omar Bongo Ondimba.
 He also performed during Denis Sassou Nguesso's presidential campaign in Congo.
 Later that year, Koffi and Jossart N'Yoka Longo were arrested due to perceived lascivious animations within their songs; they were later released.
 On 14 August 1993, Koffi performed at the Paris Expo Porte de Versailles, premiering his forthcoming album, Noblesse Oblige, which was officially released in September 1993 by SonoDisc.
 It sold over 100,000 copies and was certified Gold.
 French pan-African weekly Jeune Afrique praised Koffi as the "most eclectic of Central African musicians" and a provocative man with startling sincerity.
 That year, Koffi toured Kenya and performed at Safari Park Hotel.
 The album's triumph gave rise to Koffi's fandom dubbing themselves "koffiettes" and "koffiphiles".

 On 22 November 1994, Koffi released Quartier Latin's second studio album through SonoDisc, Magie, accompanied by music videos shot in the United States and Paris.
 He subsequently performed at the Paris Expo Porte de Versailles and at FNAC Forum.
 Magie debuted at No. 6 in the top 30 of FNAC Forum, surpassing American rock band Nirvana and French rapper MC Solaar.
 In December 1994, Koffi won two consecutive African Music Awards at the Palais des Congrès at the Hotel Ivoire in Ivory Coast, for "Best Male Singer" and "Best Video Clip".
 Brazzaville's weekly newspaper La Semaine Africaine noted that during this period, his mounting success "put the great figures of Zairian music to shame" and earned him the moniker "Rambo".
+Meanwhile, Daily Monitor columnist Jacobs Seaman Odongo remarked that the success of Magie was "nearly overshadowed" by ongoing disputes surrounding the koffiettes.
+Koffi later clashed with Jossart N'Yoka Longo of Zaïko Langa Langa as well as Kongulu Mobutu and Manda Mobutu, the children of Mobutu Sese Seko.
+His fiercest rivalry, however, was with Papa Wemba concerning Rosette Kamono.